 Medication-assisted treatment Long Beach

-Medication-assisted treatment, also known as MAT, is just one of a combination of approaches we use in our Long Beach facility.
+Medication-assisted treatment, also known as MAT, is just one of a combination of approaches we use in our Long Beach, California Center.
 To get past the most challenging stages of detox and recovery from opiates/opioids, benzos, and alcohol addiction, medication is very helpful in providing additional support when needed.

 Though we advocate complete abstinence and always work toward that goal, responsible use of medications can make a significant difference in recovery.
 All medications are strictly controlled, monitored, and administered by our doctors to ensure that it is helping and not contributing to difficulties in other areas of treatment.

 As a component of a recovery program, MAT is combined with intensive therapy, behavior-based therapy, group therapy, and family therapy, with the ultimate goal of abstinence as soon as the patient is ready.

 Types of medication-assisted therapy

 There are several types of medications that have been approved for use in MAT.
 In determining a course of treatment, we take a whole-person approach to ensure that every aspect of recovery is addressed appropriately.